rbms-bsc/DCRMR/_pages/Additional-notes/Additional-notes.md

 ## 9.01.5 Required notes

-<a name="9.01.5.1">9.01.5.1</a> In general, notes are not required, but some notes are required in particular situations and are so indicated in element-specific rules, e.g., [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/), notes on [Data provenance](/DCRMR/general-rules/Data-provenance/).
+<a name="9.01.5.1">9.01.5.1</a> In general, notes are not required, but some notes are required in particular situations and are so indicated in element-specific instructions, e.g., [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/), notes on [Data provenance](/DCRMR/general-rules/Data-provenance/).
 Required notes include:

 + accompanying material (see [Accompanied by manifestation, 9.31.3.1](/DCRMR/additional-notes/Accompanied-by-manifestation#9.31.3.1))
 + advertisements (see [Supplementary content, 9.33.3.1](/DCRMR/additional-notes/Supplementary-content/#9.33.3.1) and [9.33.31.1](/DCRMR/additional-notes/Supplementary-content/#9.33.31.1))